Other pages in this section

 - Supporting the skin with one hand, gently and slowly ease the pouch off.
 You can use an adhesive remover to help remove the flange easily and gently.

-- Rinse the pouch under the flush of the lavatory and place it with any wipes etc into a plastic disposal bag (A home delivery service like SecuriCare will send these disposal bags free with your supplies).
-Alternatively wrap it in a newspaper and put it in an ordinary plastic bag into the domestic refuse.
+- Rinse the pouch under the flush of the toilet and place it, plus any wipes etc. into a plastic disposal bag (A home delivery service like SecuriCare will send these disposal bags free with your supplies).
+Alternatively, wrap the used pouch in a newspaper and put it in an ordinary plastic bag into the domestic waste bin.

 Cleaning the stoma area